kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-11-23-18-36-the-future-of-ai-coding-orchestration-with-github.md

 **2. Credentials:**
 *   Navigate to your GitHub repository's Settings -> Secrets and Variables -> Actions.
 *   **Cursor & OpenAI (Codeex):** Provide your API keys directly.
-*   **Cloud Code (Anthropic):** Use the `claude setup-token` command in your terminal to obtain a cost-effective subscription token, which can be stored as a secret in GitHub.
+*   **Claude Code (Anthropic):** Use the `claude setup-token` command in your terminal to obtain a cost-effective subscription token, which can be stored as a secret in GitHub.
 This avoids the use of more expensive API keys.

 By embracing these orchestrated AI coding workflows within GitHub, developers can unlock a new era of efficiency, quality, and innovation in software development, allowing AI to handle the heavy lifting while maintaining human oversight where it matters most.